dbogatic/Crowdsale-Solidity/README.md

 ![image6](images/shot6.png)

-* The transaction is shown in MetaMask where we verify prior to execution.
+* The transaction is shown in MetaMask where we verify it prior to execution.

 ![image7](images/shot7.png)